 From the harsh outdoors, we now come to the comforts of indoors.
-If you are looking for a heater to install in a small house or apartment with about two bathrooms, look no further than the Takagi T-k Jr2.
+If you are looking for the best tankless option to install in a small house or apartment with about two bathrooms, look no further than the Takagi T-k Jr2.
 As one of the smallest heaters in the Takagi’s line of tankless water heaters, it is designed to be simple efficient and effective.
 The small size allows you to mount it even inside a closet or simply hang it from a wall without having to worry about how it affects your living space.

 Current users of the T-K Jr2 generally credit their satisfaction to its simplicity.
-It does not boast many fancy features but does the one job it is meant to do, which is providing the user with a consistent, uninterrupted supply of hot water.
+It does not boast the features of some tankless water heaters but does the one job it is meant to do, which is providing you with a consistent, uninterrupted supply of hot water.
 The exhaust requirements might require some extra work at first, but it will be negligible in the long run, considering the 13-year warranty that this heater comes with.

 For the 1.32GPM Camplux, temperatures between 114.8℉ (46℃) and 46.4℉ (8℃) are best.
 This heater can also work well when the water system is attached to a 12-volt pump.
-The Camplux water heater is equipped with energy saving technology in which you can instantly get hot water.
-Its output of hot water is 1.32 GPM and the pressure is 0.4PSI generated using 34000 BTU per hour.
+The Camplux tankless water heater is equipped with energy saving technology in which you can instantly get hot water.
+Its hot water flow rate is 1.32 GPM and the pressure is 0.4PSI generated using 34000 BTU per hour.

 You can also configure the wall hanging heater by using a foldable handle.
 You can also easily connect the cylinder with the regulator and the hose.
 Start using hot water by connecting a shower hose and head to the outlet, and the water hose to the inlet.
 Insert your 2”D” batteries in the heater and you will instantly have hot water.